ubaldot/dymoval/docs/source/some_theory_index/model_validation.rst

 A typical validation process consists of the following steps:

-#.
-Design a Set of Experiments: Define a set of experiments to be carried out
+#. **Design a Set of Experiments**: Define a set of experiments to be carried out
    on
-   the target environment, also known as the Design of Experiments (DoE).
-This involves specifying the set of stimuli (input) to be given to the target environment.
+   the target environment, also known as the Design of Experiments (*DoE*).
+This involves specifying the set of stimuli (*input*) to be given to the target environment.

-#.
-Run Experiments on the Target Environment: Execute the experiments designed
+#. **Run Experiments on the Target Environment**: Execute the experiments designed
    in
    step 1 on the target environment and log its response.
 The combination of the input signals and the target environment's response is referred to as the *measurement dataset* (or simply dataset).

-#.
-Run the Same Experiments on Your Model: Conduct the exact same experiments
+#. **Run the Same Experiments on Your Model**: Conduct the exact same experiments
    defined in step 1 on your model and log its response.
 The response of your model is referred to as the simulation results.

-#.
-Evaluate the Results: Assess how "close" the simulation results from step 3
+#. **Evaluate the Results**: Assess how "close" the simulation results from step 3
    are to the logged responses from step 2 using specific validation metrics.

 .. figure:: ../figures/ModelValidation.svg